Best Under-Desk Walking Pads to Hit Your Step Goal in 2026

 How long should you walk on a desk treadmill each day?

 Anywhere from 30 minutes to several hours, broken into manageable blocks.
 Consistency matters more than duration.
+Even short walking breaks that interrupt prolonged sitting have measurable metabolic benefits.

 Are incline walking pads worth it under a desk?